mendix/docs/content/howto/front-end/share-company-atlas-ui-resources.md

     ![](attachments/howto/sharing_detail.png)

 3. To download the UI resources inside your app, click **Download**.
-After downloading your company's UI Resources module, it will appear under **App Store modules**.
+After downloading your company's UI Resources module, it will appear under **Marketplace modules**.
 The module can always be updated by downloading a new version from the Mendix Marketplace when new resources are added.

 ## 5 Read More